hardminesheep/Password-Cracker/README.md

 ## BUG AND FEATURE REQUEST
 if you have any features or bugs you would like to report please go to the ISSUE folder and make a comment under one of the files.

+## DISCLAIMER

+This is just a program that makes a combolist so you can import it into a checker like OpenBullet2: https://github.com/openbullet/OpenBullet2